Fundraiser launched for boaters caught up in catastrophic Whitchurch canal incident

-A fundraiser has been launched to help boaters who were caught up in a catastrophic canal failure in Whitchurch.
+A fundraiser has seen more than £15,000 donated to help boaters who were caught up in a catastrophic canal failure in Whitchurch.

 A major operation was launched in the early hours of Monday (December 22) after what appears to have been an embankment failure led to a huge hole opening up in a stretch of the Llangollen Canal.